zju3dv/4K4D/readme.md

     └── 000059
 ```

 ***EasyVolcap*** is designed to work on the simplest data form: `images` and no more.
-The key data preprocessings are done in the `dataloader` and `dataset` modules.
+The key data preprocessing are done in the `dataloader` and `dataset` modules.
 These steps are done in the dataloader's initialization
-1. We might correct the camera pose with their center of attension and world-up vector (`dataloader_cfg.dataset_cfg.use_aligned_cameras=True`).
+1. We might correct the camera pose with their center of attention and world-up vector (`dataloader_cfg.dataset_cfg.use_aligned_cameras=True`).
 2. We undistort read images from the disk using the intrinsic poses and store them as jpeg bytes in memory.

-Before running the model, let's first prepare some shell variables for easy-access.
+Before running the model, let's first prepare some shell variables for easy access.

 ```shell
 expname=actor1_4_subseq